pjordaan/apie-object-access-normalizer/README.md

         return $this->pizzas[$locale];
     }
 }

+$localizationAware = new class implements LocalizationAwareInterface {
+    /**
+     * Returns language used for getters.
+     */
+    public function getAcceptLanguage(): ?string
+    {
+        return 'en';
+    }

+    /**
+     * Returns language used for setters.
+     */
+    public function getContentLanguage(): ?string
+    {
+        return 'en';
+    }
+};

+$objectAccess = new SimpleLocalizationObjectAccess($localizationAware);
 ```
 This will result in a setter and getter for field name 'pizza' with support of localization.

+## Available object access implementations
+- CachedObjectAccess: decorator to cache the results for performance reasons.
+- FilteredObjectAccess: Filter the fields you can actually use.
+Another decorator
+- GroupedObjectAccess: see Advanced usages.
+Can be used to use different Object Acces instances dependening on the class
+- ObjectAccess: Default object access.
+Checks public properties and public setters and getters.
+- SelfObjectAccess: Works for classes that implementSelfObjectAccessInterface, so the class can tell itself what it can access.
+- LocalizationAwareObjectAccess: Can be used on objects with localization aware fields.
+- PolymorphicRelationObjectAccess: Can be used on base classes/interface and different class extending them.

 ### in Symfony framework
 If you want to use it in the Symfony framework all you need to do is register class